run-ai/docs/docs/admin/runai-setup/authentication/sso.md

         1. In the `Discovery URL` field, enter the discovery URL .
         2. In the `Client ID` field, enter the client ID.
         3. In the `Client Secret` field, enter the client secret.
-		4. Add the OIDC scope to be used during authentication to authorize access to a user's details.
+	4. Add the OIDC scope to be used during authentication to authorize access to a user's details (optional).
 Each scope returns a set of user attributes.
 The scope must match the names in your identity provider.
         5. In the `User attributes` field enter the attribute and the value in the identity provider. (optional) 6.When complete, press `Save`.